Spectral Multiplicity for Maa{\ss} Newforms of Non-Squarefree Level: Introduction

-Section \ref{Weyllawsect} deals with the Weyl law for Maa\ss{} newforms.
+\hyperref[Weyllawsect]{Section \ref*{Weyllawsect}} deals with the Weyl law for Maa\ss{} newforms.
 We show that the monomial newforms have density zero in the set of all newforms of level $q$ and principal character.
-This allows us to count the number of Maa\ss{} newforms of level $q$ and principal character whose twist by a quadratic character $\e_{\Quad(q')}$ is a different Maa\ss{} newform of the same level and character; we denote by $\MM^{\new}\left(\Gamma_0(q)\right)_{\nonmon(\e_{\Quad(q')})}$ the vector subspace of $\MM^{\new}\left(\Gamma_0(q)\right)$ spanned by such newforms.
+This allows us to count the number of Maa\ss{} newforms of level $q$ and principal character whose twist by a quadratic Dirichlet character $\chi_r$ is a different Maa\ss{} newform of the same level and character; we denote by $\BB_0^{\ast}\left(\Gamma_0(q)\right)_{\nonmon(\chi_r)}$ the subset of $\BB_0^{\ast}\left(\Gamma_0(q)\right)$ of such newforms.

-\begin{theorem} Let $q$ and $q'$ be positive integers with $q'$ odd and squarefree.
-Let $\e_{\Quad(q')}$ denote the unique primitive quadratic character modulo $q'$.
-Then if there exists a prime $p$ dividing $q'$ such that $p^2$ does not divide $q$,
+\begin{theorem} Let $q$ and $r$ be positive integers with $r > 1$ odd and squarefree.
+Let $\chi_r$ denote the unique primitive quadratic Dirichlet character modulo $r$.
+Then if $r^2$ does not divide $q$,